Hwy 10 study – St. Cloud to Little Falls

 Did you know?

-MnDOT is also working on a separate Highway 10 Preliminary Engineering Study between St. Cloud and Haven Township.
-While both efforts are focused on Highway 10, they are distinct studies.
+MnDOT is also working on a separate Hwy 10 preliminary engineering study between St. Cloud and Haven Township.
+While both efforts are focused on Hwy 10, they are distinct studies.

 • December 2025 Public Meetings

-Share December 2025 Public Meetings on Facebook Share December 2025 Public Meetings on Twitter Share December 2025 Public Meetings on Linkedin Email December 2025 Public Meetings link
+Share December 2025 Public Meetings on Facebook Share December 2025 Public Meetings on X (formerly Twitter) Share December 2025 Public Meetings on Linkedin Email December 2025 Public Meetings link

 We'd like to thank everyone who was able to attend our December 2025 public meetings for the Hwy 10 Corridor Study - St. Cloud to Little Falls.
 Your participation was appreciated by the project team.
 For community members who could not attend any of the events, the meeting boards are available at the following link: